 Clients of The Humanitarian are frequently based overseas.
 The Humanitarian cannot control data that is shared (with your consent) with overseas based employers.

-Services provided through Skype are not 100% secure and clients need to familiarize themselves as to the limitations of consultations via Skype.
+Every effort has been taken to secure virtual use platforms, however, it is wise to assume that services provided through platforms such as COViU or ZOOM are not always 100% secure and clients need to familiarize themselves as to the limitations of consultations of such.

 Controlling your personal information

 You may request details of personal information which we hold about you under the Data Protection Act 1998.
 A small fee will be payable.